s-r-e-e-r-a-j/PortEye/README.md

 ## Output
 - **Open Ports**: Displayed in green, indicating the port is open and responsive.
 - **Closed Ports**: Displayed in red, indicating the port is closed or filtered.
-## Features in Detail
-- **Port Scanning**: Iterates through a range of ports to determine their status.
-- **Timeout Mechanism**: Prevents the script from getting stuck on unresponsive ports using `timeout`.
-- **Results Array**: Stores the results of open ports for additional display.

 ## License
 This tool is open-source and available under the MIT License.